pilhuhn/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

   console: 'true' // Console provider
 };
 ```

+Note, that there is also a key `verbose` that allows you to enable debugging output on web-browser console.
+By default, this is set to `false`.

 1. Once this is done, you can create an instance of the `trackingAPI` and start sending events.